Michigan plans to charge ex-Gov. Snyder in Flint water probe

 The outbreak was announced by Snyder and Lyon in January 2016, although Lyon conceded that he knew that cases were being reported many months earlier.

 In 2018, Lyon was ordered to stand trial on involuntary manslaughter charges after a special prosecutor accused him of failing to timely inform the public about the outbreak.
-His attorneys argued there was not enough solid information to share earlier with the public.
+His attorneys argued there wasn’t enough solid information to share earlier.

 The decision didn’t affect seven people who had already pleaded no contest to misdemeanors.
 They cooperated with investigators and their records were eventually scrubbed clean.